absurd-absurd/pfa-week01/env-report.md

 ## What I built

-Through chatting with the agent through the Claude app I was able to analyze and have a conversation about what I wanted my tool to look like, the control function it neededto have, and its parameters.
+Through chatting with the agent through the Claude app I was able to analyze and have a conversation about what I wanted my tool to look like, the control function it needed to have, and its parameters.
 I asked for a Maya Python tool and iterated on it over a few turns to get the results I desired.

 ## What broke, and what didn't

 In the end nothing broke.
-When I pasted the finished script written through Claude into Maya's Script Editor in the Python tab and ran it the tool's labyrinth generator window opened cleanly and generated the desired results on the first real test in Maya.
+When I pasted the finished script written through Claude into Maya's Script Editor in the Python tab and ran it, the tool's labyrinth generator window opened cleanly and generated the desired results on the first real test in Maya.
 With further conversations in the Claude app it was able to generate me explanations of each line on code and what each line does.
 After careful revision I was able to understand what the scripts functions were.